EMERGENCY?

 Call Us

-A hot water tank is one of the mostly installed and used appliances in North America Homes.
-It’s hard to imagine a single day without hot water in house.
+A hot water tank is one of the most essential appliances in North American homes.
+It’s hard to imagine a single day without hot water for showers, laundry, or cleaning.
+If you’ve discovered your water heater leaking, you aren’t alone.
+In Toronto, temperature fluctuations often put extra stress on these units, leading to unexpected failures.

-If you’re dealing with water heater leaks, let’s dive into the common reasons behind a leaky hot water tank no matter its gas, electric or hybrid and explore quick fixes to get it back in working order.
+If you’re dealing with water heater leaks, let’s dive into the common reasons behind a leaky hot water tank—no matter if it’s gas, electric, or hybrid—and explore quick fixes to get your system back in working order.

 Common Reasons for a Leaky Water Heater: